 AIM

-Currently, no studies have assessed the efficacy of transcranial direct current stimulation (tDCS) for the treatment of fatigue and pain-associated post-COVID-19 syndrome in patients with SARDs.
+To assess the efficacy of transcranial direct current stimulation (tDCS) for the treatment of fatigue and pain-associated post-COVID-19 syndrome in patients with SARDs.

 METHODS

 This study included nine patients with different types of SARDs.
-All patients had previously confirmed reverse transcription-polymerase chain reaction (RT-PCR) test for COVID-19 as well as significant, persistent fatigue and pain that began to worsen after infection.
+All patients had reverse transcription-polymerase chain reaction (RT-PCR) test confirmed COVID-19 as well as significant, persistent fatigue and pain that began to worsen after infection.
 Anodal tDCS was administered in five daily sessions (2mA, 20 min).
 Concomitantly, patients were involved in aerobic exercise program.
-All participants were evaluated using specific questionnaires and strength assessment by handgrip and physical function by timed-up-and go test and sit-to-stand test at baseline (within one week before tDCS protocol), and one week after tDCS protocol.
+All participants were evaluated using specific questionnaires and strength assessment by handgrip and physical function by timed-up-and-go test and sit-to-stand test at baseline (within one week before tDCS protocol), and one week after tDCS protocol.
 During all procedures, the patients’ treatments remained unchanged.

 RESULTS

-The sample comprised eight women and one man with a mean age of 48.7 ± 9.6.
+The sample comprised eight women and one man with a mean age of 48.7 ± 9.6 years.
 After the tDCS protocol, pain and fatigue significantly improved on the visual analog scale (P < 0.05).
 The physical function also improved 9.5 ± 2.7 vs 6.8 ± 0.8 (P = 0.001) for timed-up-go-test and 10.3 ± 3.7 vs 15.1 ± 4.0 (P = 0.037) for sit-to-stand test.
 None of the patients experienced any adverse events.

 CONCLUSION

-The present study showed tDCS in combination with aerobic exercise was effective in improving physical function, and reducing fatigue/pain in SARDs patients with post-COVID-19 syndrome.
+The present study showed that tDCS in combination with aerobic exercise was effective in improving physical function, and reducing fatigue/pain in SARDs patients with post-COVID-19 syndrome.

 Key Words: Autoimmune diseases; COVID-19; Fatigue; Neuromodulation; Physical function; Rheumatic diseases; Pain